-Below are details of the men – no women found as yet although I am sure that there are some who should be on this list – serving in World War Two I have found in various records (see the references below the list).
+Below are details of the men – no women yet although I am sure that there will be some who should be on this list – serving in World War Two I have found in various records (see the references below the list).
 If your Wing ancestor served in that war and is not listed below, or can expand on any of the entries listed below, please email me and I will add them.

 During WWII Wing was home to the RAF (No. 26 Operational Training Unit for Bomber Command).
 The existing airfield in Wing was restored in 1940-41 and had two runways, five hangars (although one was later destroyed in a bad crash landing), and even its own decoy airfield!
 The airfield also had its own unique aircraft for a few weeks – Captain V.H.
 Baker of Martin-Baker came to Wing in August 1942 to trial the MB3 prototype, but unfortunately both Baker and the MB3 were lost in a forced landing following engine failure.
 For more info about the airfield see Wings Over Wing by Michael Warth published by Book Castle 2001, or Thames Valley Airfields In The Second World War by Robin J Brooks published by Countryside Books.
 Cublington village also has a snippet on the Wing airfield in their History section.

 The airfield in Wing was also used as the gateway to home for tens of thousands of men returning from Europe in April and May 1945 – apparently they received quite a welcome!
 Read one serviceman’s memories of returning via Wing on the BBC’s WW2 People’s War archive.